-Everyone needs a plan for retirement.
-If you are considering joining your company's Group Stakeholder Pension plan or are already a member you can find out about the benefits of the plan here.
-It’s a great way for you to prepare for the retirement you want.
+Everyone needs a plan for retirement, and now that you’ve been automatically enrolled into your Group Stakeholder Pension (your workplace pension) it’s a great way for you to prepare for the retirement you want.
 When you start paying in, your employer will also start paying in.
 This site is designed to help you understand your pension and your Retirement Journey.

 Read all the literature below to understand more